yuanjungod/tripletloss/models/Readme.md

-Please download model from [here](http://pan.baidu.com/s/1qY5UVxi).
+Please download the pre-trained model from [here](http://pan.baidu.com/s/1qY5UVxi).

+Finetune this model with tripletloss.